bitcoin-dot-org/Bitcoin.org/_includes/example_p2p_networking.md

 {% autocrossref %}

-For the `merkleblock` message documentation on the reference page, an actual merkleblock was retrieved from the network and manually processed.
-This section walks through each step of the process, demonstrating basic network communication and merkleblock processing.
+For the `merkleblock` message documentation on the reference page, an actual merkle block was retrieved from the network and manually processed.
+This section walks through each step of the process, demonstrating basic network communication and merkle block processing.

 {% highlight python %}